Skip to content

 2. Fluffy Edgar Cut

-- Blow-dry the top with a round brush for a “cloud-like” finish.
+• Blow-dry the top with a round brush and use a texturizing spray.

 3. High Fade Edgar Cut